CanIHas/GreX/README.md

 So, why not go further?
 Here I am, trying to provide those LaTeX possibilities that I know (I'm quite a newbie to LaTeX, unfortunately) in form of Groovy library with builder API, together with some LaTeX document data model.

+# Status

+At this point I'm focused on majoring, so I spend most of my time on another project (broader approach to gender-based evolutionary algorithms).
+All tests are passing, yet I cannot say that this project is well-tested.
+Still, it should be working, even though many features are still missing (that should explain weird "holes" in existing model, e.g. concept od Workspace with subdirectories).

 # Usage